Best Puzzle Games 2025

 Levels are packed with heaps of little details, secrets, challenges, and rewards that encourage you to experiment as you roll, dash, hop, and clone your way to victory.

-Cat Museum is a 2D side-scrolling puzzle-adventure game with an eccentric art style and peculiar setting.
+Cat Museum is a 2D side-scrolling puzzle-adventure game with an unconventional art style and peculiar setting.

-In it, you play as a museum manager tasked with repairing a mysterious museum overrun with cats.
+In it, you play as a museum curator tasked with repairing a peculiar museum overrun with cats.

-Making your way around the museum, you’ll search for concealed clues, solve puzzles, and get to know the bizarre felines that call it home.
+Making your way around the museum, you’ll search for hidden clues, solve puzzles, and get to know the peculiar felines that call it home.

 The deeper you go, the closer you’ll get to unraveling the frightening truth behind the museum and its inhabitants.

-The follow-up to Supra Games’ hit Portal-meets-Zelda metroidvania is great for some logic-based puzzle fun.
+The follow-up to Supra Games’ hit Portal-meets-Zelda metroidvania is excellent for some reasoning-based puzzle fun.

-In Supraland Six Inches Under, you reprise your role as a blue hero tasked with gathering weapons and abilities to reveal new parts of a mysterious backyard world.
+In Supraland Six Inches Under, you reprise your role as a cerulean hero tasked with gathering weapons and abilities to reveal new parts of an enigmatic backyard world.

 Gameplay consists of open-world exploration, puzzle-solving, and some light combat sections that will take you upwards of 20 hours to complete.